AnaZonia/moon_notes/2 Research/haddawayEightProblemsLiterature2020.md

 [[Haddaway, Neal R.]], [[Bethel, Alison]], [[Dicks, Lynn V.]], [[Koricheva, Julia]], [[Macura, Biljana]], [[Petrokofsky, Gillian]], [[Pullin, Andrew S.]], [[Savilaakso, Sini]], [[Stewart, Gavin B.]]
 #### Notes:

-Be VERY CRITICAL of yours and others’ work.

-Eight problems with literature reviews and how to fix them

-🔑 Keywords

-Meta analysisw

-Systematic review

-🤔 Questions

-how to tell if a review is biased?

-What does effect size mean?

-McGill research librarians can help you find information!

-☝🏼 Main takeaways

 1. Lack of relevance (involving the people and companies interested in the project)
 2. Lack of a protocol (forgetting initial objectives)
 3. Lack of transparency (can't be replicated)
-4. Selection bias (including the true breadth of knowledge in the topic)
+4. Selection bias (not including the true breadth of knowledge in the topic)
 	- include synonyms
 	- using different tools
 	- check for site bias; was something done predominately on tropical environments or more on temperate?

-6. Publication bias (looking up grey literature)
+5. Publication bias (looking up grey literature)
 	- grey literature is when reports are not commercially published. sometimes there are negative or nonconclusive results which are less likely to hit journals.

-8. Lack of criticism ( not considering whether the studies you are reading do indeed convince you)
+6. Lack of criticism ( not considering whether the studies you are reading do indeed convince you)
 	- think critically whether the studies you are considered are plausible, and whether they have been criticized by past literature.

-10. Inappropriate synthesis
+7. Inappropriate synthesis (wrong statistics)
 	- meta-analysis is the combination of quantitative information from multiple studies - calculation of effect sizes, combined effects, confidence intervals... all to generate one summary estimate of all findings.
 	- Some studies may not consider different effect sizes and statistical power of different studies.
 	- Look up criteria for meta-analysis
 	- Vote-counting when considering different studies with different conclusions over the same topic should NEVER be employed; instead, statistical methods and past critiques of each paper considered in the review must be taken into account.
 	- If not able to do a meta-analysis, narrative synthesis are preferrable to vote-counting.

-12. Not collaborating with others or having work double-checked.
+8. Not collaborating with others or having work double-checked.

-- collaborate with others, and double-check each other's work.

-Notes and thoughts
+### Notes and thoughts

 - systematic reviews: supposed to reduce bias, but don't always.
 Are a more methodic way to review; question, protocol, search for papers, screen papers, take data, criticize, synthesize, and finally review/publish.
 May do those steps badly, or not do them at all.
 - Issue with meta analyses: sometimes the data isn't really shared with reviewers, and a lot of data richness is lost.
 Mainly if you're doing a meta-analysis with too many studies; and it's important to read meta-analyses with skepticism.